jettmarks/clueRide-angular/clueride/src/main/webapp/js/gameState/README.md

 * mostRecentClueSolvedFlag (true if we're riding and not yet arrived)

 Team Confirmation opens play and Path Index is knocked off of -1.
 It is possible that courses would be changed mid-stream.

-## Push implementation
-Risk is in choosing an appropriate solution for devices with intermittent connections such as mobile.

-Polled solution isn't unreasonable for the following reasons:

-* Viewing a page generally involves a trip to the server anyway.
-If a timestamp of the last state change is part of the response, this can be checked for a difference and serve as a trigger to refresh the state.
-The Home Page makes a good target for viewing updated state.
-The Team Leaders Status page is another.

-## Two Polling Intervals

-1. The Outing State itself
-2. GPS position when tethered

-### Outing State Interval
-* 20-second or so automated pull
-* Auto-pull can be turned off
-* Can be manually requested by clicking/pressing "Home"

-### GPS position
-* Only turned on when a) Map is open, b) Riding state and c) tethered.
-* short interval for Armchair tether.
-* longer interval for field-based tether.
-* Manually requested at any time ??

-## QA

-## Tethered Location
-The timing and refresh rate of a tethered location is different from the timing for pushing/pulling the game state.
-Two different channels are setup, but it makes sense to expand the response to many REST calls to include both a position timestamp as well as a game state timestamp.

-* Pushing the updated position on an interval per team.
-* Pull occurs on an interval, but only when the position matters to the display (a map).